sonburn/symbol-organizer/README.md

 # Support

-If you find this plugin helpful, or want to support my plugin development, consider buying me ☕️ via <a href="https://www.paypal.me/sonburn">PayPal</a>.
+If you find this plugin helpful, or want to support my plugin development, buy me ☕️ via <a href="https://www.paypal.me/sonburn">PayPal</a>.

 # License